bitceptron/bitceptron_iso/README.md

 # Collaboration

-If you want to be part of this project, please do let us know by shooting an email to `bitceptron@gmail.com`.
+If you want to be part of this project, please do let us know by sending an email to [bitceptron@gmail.com](mailto:bitceptron@gmail.com).

 # Usage